mggg/VoteKit/docs/user/tutorial/1_intro.rst

 - Create a preference profile where candidates :math:`B,C` should be elected under a 2-seat plurality election.
 Run the election and confirm!
+- Generate ballots for two voter blocs W and POC, and three slates, Republican, Democrat, and Independent.
+This is to show you that the blocs and slates can be changed independently of each other.